antonfirsov/docs/2020/05-May/dotnet5-preview4/dotnet5-preview4.md

 We made similar changes for [Alpine and Nano Server](https://github.com/dotnet/dotnet-docker/pull/1832).
 There is no `buildpack-deps` image for either Alpine or Nano Server.
 However, the `sdk` images for Alpine and Nano Server were not previously built on top of the ASP.NET image.
 We fixed that.
 You will see significant size wins for Alpine and Nano Server as well with 5.0, for multi-stage builds.

 We've known about these problems for a long time, but they had never been the next thing to go resolve.
 We decided that the 5.0 release was a good time to chase these size wins.
-To be honest, we were surprised with how large they were, and wish we had made the changes earlier.
 For the most part, we expect these changes to be a huge win.
 Please tell us if there are any rough edges that we didn't expect.

 ## .NET 5.0 will switch to the `dotnet` container repo